nwchemgit/nwchem-wiki/XTB.md

 ## NSPIN:

-A value of `nspin` equal to due triggers an open-shell calculation.
+A value of `nspin` equal to two triggers an open-shell calculation (while the default value of 1 tiggers a closed-shell calculation).

 ```
  nspin 2